willnorris/imageproxy/README.md

 <http://localhost:8080/500/https://octodex.github.com/images/codercat.jpg> and
 you should see a 500px square coder octocat.

-### Disk cache ###
+### Cache ###

-By default, the imageproxy command uses an in-memory cache that will grow unbounded.
-To cache images on disk instead, include the `cacheDir` flag:
+By default, the imageproxy command does not cache responses, but caching can be enabled using the `-cache` flag.
+It supports the following values:

+ - `memory` - uses an in-memory cache.
+(This can exhaust your system's available memory and is not recommended for production systems)
+ - directory on local disk (e.g. `/tmp/imageproxy`) - will cache images
+   on disk, limited to the size specified in the `-cacheSize` flag.

+For example, to cache files on disk, allowing up to 100MB of space:

-    imageproxy -cacheDir /tmp/imageproxy
+    imageproxy -cache /tmp/imageproxy -cacheSize 100

 Reload the [codercat URL][], and then inspect the contents of `/tmp/imageproxy`.
 There should be two files there, one for the original full-size codercat image, and one for the resized 500px version.

 [codercat URL]: http://localhost:8080/500/https://octodex.github.com/images/codercat.jpg

-By default the disk cache will grow to 100MB.
-You can change this size by using the `-cacheSize` flag.
-The following example will allow the cache to take up 500MB of space.

-    imageproxy -cacheDir /tmp/imageproxy -cacheSize 500

 ### Referrer Whitelist ###